Review Summary: We are apparently too cool for the 2nd grade.

 After Mindless had their special way with a trilogy of studio albums, they later released a fourth full-length recording under independent label The End Records.
 Entitled If

-frontman Gerard Way's spouse, but I digress.
-Having said that, she previously contributed to You'll Rebel to Anything
+, it was the group's second effort with bassist Lyn-Z. Having said that, she previously contributed to You'll Rebel to Anything

 .
 Boasting 15 tracks on the standard edition of the LP, If

 contains what is by far the most cohesive material within Mindless Self Indulgence's catalog, songwriting-wise.
 Quite a number of the songs present generally possess an energized, dance-y swagger to them; of particular note is "Bomb in Track": its usage of turntable scratches and Euringer's rapping wouldn't sound out of place in a Hot Topic-fied rave setting.

 For diehard MSI fanatics, the album is still Mindless in name and (by extension) attitude.
 Jimmy's vocals during the record's duration remain distinguishable as ever, albeit comparably professional in inflection and pitch this time around.
 His aptitude for writing delicious chorus passages stays intact, if the likes of album opener “Never Wanted to Dance, "Animal," and "Mark David Chapman" are anything to go by.
 The performance that these guys' leader brings in is - whilst far from terrible - predictable.
 Taking into consideration that the other members of this troupe are taking a backseat to programming tactics alongside this being a more vocally-driven effort, Urine's one-liners just sound phoned in.
 His once-clever wordplay barely adds anything to the more cringeworthy ditties on here like “Lights Out,” “Issues,” and the especially painful “Get It Up”, the latter of which bearing a spoken word section that not only equates to padding – it's, for lack of superior wording, unfunny.